 - When you’re dicing up the butter, the warmth from your hands might

 makethe butter start melting very quickly.
-That’s why I recommend you pop the butter into the freezer or the refrigerator for about 10 minutes before you add it to the flour mixture to ensure that the butter is extra cold.
+I recommend putting the butter into the freezer or the refrigerator for about 10 minutes before you add it to the flour mixture to ensure that the butter is extra cold.

 - Don’t over-mix the dough

-- If the dough gets warm, put it into the fridge for about 20-30 minutes for it to get cold.
+- If the dough gets warm, put it into the fridge or freezer for about 10-15 minutes so that it gets cold again.

+Step 1: Mix dry ingredients first.
 Add all of your dry ingredients into the bowl and blend until the dry ingredients are evenly combined.
-If you don’t have a stand mixer, you can use either a pastry cutter, two forks or your hands.
+If you don’t have a stand mixer, you can use either a pastry cutter, two forks, or your hands.
 However, it’s going to take longer to incorporate all of the ingredients and you risk over-mixing the dough which will make the dough dense and not flakey.

-Then pour the wet ingredients into the dry flour and butter mixture.
+Step 4: Pour wet ingredients Into the dry flour and butter mixture.

 If you look closely, you can see the small chunks of butter.

-When the apricots and blackberries have been mixed in, it’s time to turn out the dough onto a generously floured surface.
-Press the dough together with your hands.
+Step 6: Turn the dough mixture out onto a generously floured surface and press the dough together with your hands.

 Using a floured rolling pin, roll the dough out just until it has reached a thickness of about 1/2 inch.
 You can make them thicker or thinner depending on your preference and how much you want to make.

-To ensure that the dough is extra cold, once I’ve cut out the scones and put them on the baking sheet, I like to put them in the fridge for about 15 minutes so that all of the ingredients in the dough can be cold.
+To ensure that the dough is extra cold, once you’ve cut out the scones and put them on the baking sheet, put them in the fridge for about 15 minutes so that all of the ingredients in the dough can be cold.
 You don’t have to do this step, but it’s just something I like to do.

 If you don’t have any heavy cream left, you can make a quick egg-wash using one egg yolk mixed with a Tablespoon of water.

-Bake for about 15 minutes or just until golden brown on the bottom.
-The top part of the scone doesn’t have to be golden brown, but this is personal preference.
+Step 9: Bake for about 15 minutes or just until golden brown on the bottom.
+The top part of the scone doesn’t have to be golden brown, but this is a personal preference.
 I slightly over-baked these scones, but they still came out perfect.

 Click here for the Blackberry Orange Honey Butter recipe topped onto this scone